 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category 1

-Notes No visible evidence of significant structural movement was noted within the limitations of the inspection.
+Notes No obvious significant structural movement noted, on the basis of a single inspection.